<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 Q: Why didn’t you just bake the pixel blocking functionality into the GMass extension instead of creating a whole other extension we have to install?

-A: Because Tracker Blocker is based on new Chrome extension technology, called Manifest V3, that Chrome is now requiring, and baking it into GMass isn’t possible anymore.
+A: Because Tracker Blocker is based on new Chrome extension technology, called Manifest V3, that Chrome requires, and baking it into GMass isn’t possible anymore.
 Furthermore, we plan to support competitors’ platforms and block their pixels as well, so it made sense to make this a different extension entirely.

 Q: Aren’t there other pixel blocking extensions already in the Chrome Web Store?
 Why did you create your own?

-A: There are other pixel blocking extensions, such as Trocker (10,000 users) and Ugly Email (90,000 users) and PixelBlock (90,000 users) but in analyzing them, we found that they’re a) not supported well, b) they haven’t been updated in a long time, and c) they’re based off of the older Chrome extension technology (Manifest V2) that will be phased out in the coming year.
+A: There are other pixel blocking extensions, but in analyzing them, we found that they’re a) not supported well, b) they haven’t been updated in a long time, and c) they’re based off of the older Chrome extension technology (Manifest V2) that’s been phased out.
 That means, eventually, all of these extensions will just stop working, unless their developers decide to rewrite them.

 Only GMass packs every email app into one tool — and brings it all into Gmail for you.
 Better emails.
 Tons of power.
 Easy to use.